hds-safdari/info.github.io/pub.md

 **Summary**

-This research paper presents a probabilistic generative model for anomaly detection in networks, ACD, leveraging community structure to define regular interaction patterns.
+This work presents a probabilistic generative model for anomaly detection in networks, ACD, leveraging community structure to define regular interaction patterns.
 The model incorporates latent variables representing community memberships and anomalous edges, enabling simultaneous inference of both.
 An expectation-maximization algorithm efficiently estimates these variables, and the model's performance is validated using synthetic and real-world datasets.
 Experiments demonstrate improved community detection by removing or adding edges identified as anomalies, showcasing the model's flexibility and robustness.